frankiennamdi/haveibeenpwned-shell/README.md

 This project is a client to the popular https://haveibeenpwned.com/API/v2 site and supports some of the services.
 It supports interactive (REPL) and non-interactive (SCRIPT) mode.
-Interactive mode is faster,
+Interactive mode is faster as the application only loads once.

 # Technologies
-1. gradle (included)
+1. Gradle 4.6 (included)
 2. Java 8.x - chosen for some of its appealing functionality like streams, functions and method references.
-3. Developed with IDEA Intellij - chosen as my IDE of choice.
+3. Developed with IDEA Intellij CE 2018.2- chosen as my IDE of choice.
-4. Spring Boot/ Spring Shell
+4. Spring Boot/Spring Shell

 # Tests

-All the tests are integration tests as they access the **haveibeenpwned** site.
+Most the tests are integration (ITest) tests as they access the **haveibeenpwned** site.
 So it is possible to reach the rate limit if run repeatedly and frequently.
-This gives us over 84 percent coverage.
-In the future some unit tests can be added.
+This gives us over 92% Class / 84% Method coverage.
+In the future some unit tests can be added if needed.

 # Build